alidasdan/hypergraph-partitioning-algorithms/README.md

 This package contains the multi-way hypergraph partitioning
-algorithms: FMS (Fiduccia-Mattheyses-Sanchis), PLM (Partitioning by Locked Moves), PFM (Partitioning by Free Moves), SA (Simulated Annealing), and RSA (Simulated Annealing with ratio cut model), as detailed in [DaAy97].
+algorithms: FMS (Fiduccia-Mattheyses-Sanchis), PLM (Partitioning by Locked Moves), PFM (Partitioning by Free Moves), SA (Simulated Annealing - 2 versions), and RSA (Simulated Annealing with ratio cut model), as detailed in [DaAy97].

 TODO: SA and RSA will be added soon.